Plantigrade: Evolution

 The primary advantages of a plantigrade foot are stability and weight-bearing ability; plantigrade feet have the largest surface area.
 The primary disadvantage of a plantigrade foot is speed.
 With more bones and joints in the foot, the leg is both shorter and heavier at the far end, which makes it difficult to move rapidly.

+The evolution of large, fast carnivores over the course of the Cenozoic has been suggested to have placed a constraint on plantigrade mammals from evolving larger body masses relative to digitigrade and unguligrade mammals due to predation pressure.

 In humans and other great apes, another possible advantage of a plantigrade foot is that it may enhance fighting performance by providing a more powerful stance for striking and grappling.

 Plantigrade foot occurs normally in humans in static postures of standing and sitting.
 It should also occur normally in gait (walking).
 Hypertonicity, spasticity, clonus, limited range of motion, abnormal flexion neural pattern, and a plantar flexor (calf) muscle contracture, as well as some forms of footwear such as high heeled shoes may contribute to an individual only standing and/or walking on their toes.
 It would be evident by the observable heel rise.